matoruru/polybar-adapta-theme/README.md

 ### Package update monitor

-It is very good feature I think.
-You can get whether there is some package updates or not.
+It is very good feature.
+You can get whether there are some package updates or not.
 If you see **"smile" and 0**, it means **no package updates found**.
 On the other hand if you see **"frown (not smile)" and more than 0**, it means **some package updates found**.

 | Some packages need to be updated | Latest |